 Did you know that the opinion page is one of the most widely read pages in the newspaper?

-*Please note that this is for an LTE.
-A longer opinion editorial may be better if you have more to offer but is also more difficult to get published.
+*Please note that the below is for an LTE.
+A longer opinion editorial may be better if you have more to offer, but is also more difficult to get published.

 Getting Ready to Write an LTE: